kallisteg/habit-tracker-bot/README.md

 2. Verify your bot token is correct
 3. Ensure all dependencies are installed
 4. Check that CSV files have proper permissions
+5. For GitHub sync issues, verify your GitHub token has `repo` permissions

 ---